-Seafood Producers Cooperative (SPC) member Linda Behnken has a long history of advocating for the local community small boat fleet in Sitka, Alaska.
-Which is also one of the reasons why she is a member of Seafood Producers Cooperative, which has supported small boat fishermen for over 70 years.
+Seafood Producers Cooperative producer/owner Linda Behnken has a long history of advocating for sustainable seafood and the local community small boat fleet in Sitka, Alaska.
+Which is also one of the reasons why she is a member of Seafood Producers Cooperative, which has supported small boat fishermen for over 75 years.

 Linda, like other members of Seafood Producers Cooperative, believe that the small boat fleet is part of smart management of sustainable seafood for the long term.
 As a policy planner and resource advocate, Linda has served on fisheries management councils like the North Pacific Fisheries Management Council and the Alaska Fisheries Development Foundation.
 Linda is also Executive Director of Alaska Longline Fishermen’s Association (ALFA).
 Beyond setting quotas that protect fish and the ocean for the long term, some of the projects these fishermen are working on is mapping habitat, so that fishermen avoid coral rich areas and by-catch of certain species.
 They are also working on improving fuel efficiency in the fleet, looking at hybrid and electric engines on fishing boats.

 Linda started fishing in 1982, crewing on boats during her summers off from Dartmouth.
 She bought her first boat, a 33-foot Monterrey clipper in 1991.
 She got her Masters degree at Yale in Resources Management in 1998.